 This is Zereshk Polo, a distinguished Persian dish.

 The popular Zereshk Polo features many of the elements of Persian cooking.
 Barberries, which are quite tart and bright in color, are layered within the fluffy Basmati rice and served with succulent chicken, or if you prefer with lamb or beef .

 This stew is a great representation of a dish in a culture that loves its fruits with their tart and sweet flavors!
 The chicken is cooked slowly with Persian spices (advieh), layered with carrots and saffron, and finished off with fresh orange segments before serving.

 I have had several appetizing and delicious Indian chicken dishes that either marinate or cook the chicken in a yogurt sauce.
-But until recently I hadn’t tried this traditional chicken dish with Persian techniques, ingredients and spices.
+But until recently I hadn’t tried this traditional chicken dish with Persian techniques, ingredients, and spices.

-Eggplant, otherwise known as the potato of Iran, is used in variety of stews, kukus (egg based dishes), and layered rice dishes.
+Khoresh Bademjan is a well known, popular and respected dish that finds itself served frequently and proudly on a Persian table.
+Eggplant, otherwise known as the potato of Iran, is used in a variety of stews, Kuku (egg-based dishes), and layered rice dishes.

-This stew is a well known, popular and respected dish that finds itself served frequently and proudly on a Persian table.
-The very special and unique ingredient in this dish is “ghooreh”, which showcases Iranians’ love of all things sour.
+The very special and unique ingredient in this dish is “Ghooreh”, which showcases Iranians’ love of all things sour.
 Ghooreh is the Farsi name for unripe sour grapes.
 Once harvested, they are then juiced, frozen or dried into a powder.
-These elememts are used anywhere acidity is called for.
+These elements are used anywhere acidity is called for.

 Havij polo is not just another Persian rice dish.
 It’s rather an experience and a destination, much like getting a stamp on your passport at the end of an exotic journey!
 This dish is truly a journey of colors and flavors!